tpvasconcelos/tpvasconcelos.io/_pages/research.md

 of the project.

-I have received excellent feedback from my supervisor and the project markers regarding my performance, enthusiasm and initiative.
+I have received excellent feedback from my supervisor and the project markers regarding my performance, enthusiasm, and initiative.
 Additionally, and maybe more importantly, this project has allowed me to make my first original contribution to science and reinforced my interest and commitment to pursue a career in scientific research.